fede99ff/1707993_MHAP/input.md

 7) As a user, i want to be able to know the state of the actuators (ON/OFF)
 8) As a user, i want my automation rules to be persistent even if the system is restarted
 9) As a user, i want the system to be able to recognize changes in the values registered by the sensors and enforce the corresponding automation rule
-10) As a user, i want the reading of the sensor in the dashboard to be automatically update periodically
+10) As a user, I want the reading of the sensor in the dashboard to be automatically update periodically
-11) As a user, i want to be able to read all the reading of the data from the REST sensors
+11) As a user, I want to be able to read all the reading of the data from the REST sensors
-12) As a user i want the manual activation of a given actuator to last for 30 seconds even if there is a rule that would change the state of it
+12) As a user I want the manual activation of a given actuator to last for 30 seconds even if there is a rule that would change the state of it

 ## 1. Assumptions